A unique paragliding course adapted for mountaineering

 Each flight needs to demonstrate good launch, flight and landing ability.
 A flight has to be at least 3 minutes in length to be valid.
 This is our minimum standard, some schools count a flip off a dune as a flight, we believe that we are teaching pilots to remain pilots for years to come, and our students license anywhere between 7 and 9 hours total flight time, unlike the industry norm of 4hrs.

-Two full days are dedicated to lectures.
-We prepare you for a long future in paragliding, although this is only the tip of the iceberg.
-Paragliding is an extreme sport, we aim to reduce that risk by teaching the correct process in decision making, weather judgement and personal ability.
+Your instructor will guide you through the complexities of mountains and valleys.
+Paragliding is an extreme sport, we aim to reduce that risk by teaching the correct process in decision making under extreme conditions.

 Tracey, Adam and Neel are the most perfect compliment to each other and they each offer their own teaching styles, which as a couple suited us perfectly.
 Tracey and her gentle approach suiting nervous new female pilots such as myself cannot be underestimated, especially in this male dominated sport, and Adam instills a very high level of confidence as he quite simply just knows… everything, in crazy detail.
 Neel's love for the mountains and hike and fly is contagious, and we cannot wait to get out there again.